 Many of these attributes we noted in our original review of the Momentum True Wireless and are again evident with the TW 2.
 It shows that while Sennheiser hasn’t reinvented the wheel, it’s brought its excellence to bear in a more attractive true wireless package.

-Should you buy the Sennheiser Momentum True Wireless 2?
+You should buy the Sennheiser Momentum True Wireless 2 if…

 One argument against the Momentum True Wireless 2 is at £279 they’re pricey.
-The market has become flooded with quality choices, and when it comes to choosing a wireless pair, the Momentum’s excellence does not make this a foregone conclusion.
+The market has become flooded with quality choices, and when it comes to choosing a wireless pair.

 There’s the Sony WF-1000XM3, which the Sennheiser’s certainly push hard and in some ways exceed.
 They’re much cheaper though; sound more neutral, as well as being a bit sharper and detailed.
 ANC is excellent, though stereo imaging is not as expressive.